quantcert/quantcert.github.io/contextualityDegree/README.md

     ./qontextium QUBITS_NUMBER CONFIGURATION [OPTIONS] [--solver SOLVER]

-QUBITS_NUMBER                   : the number of qubits in the configuration
+QUBITS_NUMBER is the number of qubits in the configuration.

-CONFIGURATION                   : the configuration to be generated.
+CONFIGURATION is the configuration to be generated.
 It can be one of the following:

-    --import file_name          : import a configuration from a file --elliptics [--complement]  : generate elliptic configurations
-    --hyperbolics [--complement]: generate hyperbolic configurations
-    --perpsets [--complement]   : generate perpsets configurations
-    --subspaces k               : generates a configuration with subspaces of dimension k as contexts --affine                    : generate affine configurations
+    --import file_name          : import a configuration from a file --elliptics [--complement]  : generate elliptic configurations (or their complement) --hyperbolics [--complement]: generate hyperbolic configurations (or their complement) --perpsets [--complement]   : generate perpsets configurations (or their complement) --subspaces k               : generates a configuration with all subspaces of dimension k as contexts --affine                    : generate affine configurations

 SOLVER